grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 Maybe, but I also have some reservations with _Onyx Path Publishing_ themselves.
 Their audience seems to consist mostly of hardcore WoD fans who are willing to fork out cash on Kickstarters and expensive print-on-demand editions.
 (No shade here, I'm one of them.)
 This can lead to derivative and lengthy works filled with tedious lore that lacks much of the inventiveness of the original games, published to feed an insatiable hunger for nostalgic content regardless of quality.
 Many of these works are impenetrable, obscure and, well, a bit crusty.

 And that's bad because 90s _White Wolf's_ real product was always cool.
 They seemed to be designed and illustrated by people hipper than you and, whether or not that was actually true, that's what brought new players into the games.
-Urban fantasy must be, if it is anything, stylish and desirable, and _new_ and, if it isn't, well, what are you doing?
+Urban fantasy must be, if it is anything, stylish and desirable and _new_, and if it isn't, well, what are you doing?

 > [!NOTE]
 > ![Illustration of a vampire by Josh Timbrook](josh-timbrook.jpg)
 >
-> It's not controversial to say that the iconic art of Josh Timbrook was at the heart of what made the _World of Darkness_ so desirable.
+> It's not controversial to say that the iconic art of Josh Timbrook was at the heart of what made the _World of Darkness_ so appealing.
 His fashion-conscious illustrations oozed sex appeal, and set the bar (or should have) for all art in urban horror games.
 I'm not sure the _Curseborne_ art lives up to his standard.

 So, can _Curseborne_ be stylish and desirable and _new_?